kmnhan/erlabpy/docs/source/getting-started.rst

 Notes on compatibility
 ----------------------

-- ERLabPy is tested on Python 3.11 and 3.12.
-It is not guaranteed to work on older versions of Python.
+- ERLabPy supports Python 3.11 and later.
 - There are some `known compatibility issues
   <https://github.com/kmnhan/erlabpy/issues/17>`_ with PyQt5 and PySide2, so it is
   recommended to use the newer PyQt6 or PySide6 if possible.